List of political appointments by Joe Biden

 Following his election victory in 2020, U.S. president Joe Biden had 4,000 political appointments to make to the federal government.
 Of those 4,000 political appointments, more than 1250 require Senate confirmation.
 Upon taking office, Biden quickly placed more than 1,000 high-level officials into roles that did not require confirmation.
-As of 3 December 2024, according to tracking by The Washington Post and Partnership for Public Service, 518 nominees have been confirmed by the United States Senate, 1 have been announced, 78 are being considered by the Senate, and 82 tracked positions have no nominee.
+As of 3 December 2024, according to tracking by The Washington Post and Partnership for Public Service covering 810 positions, 673 nominees have been confirmed by the United States Senate, 2 are being considered by the Senate, and 69 tracked positions have no nominee.